Sujitha-tulasi/Blinkit-Sales-Analysis/README.md

 ### Tools and Technologies Used
 **SQL**
 •	Used for data cleaning, transformation, and aggregation.
-•	Queries were written to calculate total and average sales, item type contribution, fat content analysis, and outlet-wise performance.
+•	Queries were written to calculate total and average sales, item type contribution, fat content analysis, and outlet-wise performance.<br>
 **Power BI**
 •	Used to build an interactive dashboard for visual storytelling.
 •	Implemented KPI cards for Total Sales, Average Sales, Number of Items, and Average Rating.